eric-seekas/typescript-module-bundler/README.md

 - sourceMap: optional parameter to pass files source-map

 #### listModules()
-Returns a list of module names found in any of the added sources.
+Returns a list of module names found in any of the added files.

 #### createBundle(moduleName, moduleOutput?)
 Returns a single bundle for that module.